SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 Last week of February and First week of March: There will be a gap between the old Foundation students and the new batch starting, so volunteers should not count this time as part of the minimum 4 weeks for volunteering.

-March: The new Foundation Year will begin, and again volunteers are wanted for conversation class and activities.
+March-April: The new Foundation Year will begin, and again volunteers are wanted for conversation class and activities.
 The students who come here after failing their class 10 exam will retake it in May, so volunteers who can coach a subject for the Indian exam system are especially useful in April.

 For conversation classes with Ladakhi students, you don’t need perfect English or teaching experience.
 The students are eager to learn about the world and share about Ladakh, and we appreciate the variety of experiences and viewpoints that volunteers bring.
 We have even had Japanese and French volunteers who came to improve their own English.

 You can join our students for one or both of the daily work hours (our students are in two groups).
-This could include anything: gardening, washing carpets, cutting trees, helping the cook cut vegetables, digging, building with mud, cleaning rooms, straightening the library, etc.
+This could include anything: gardening, cleaning rooms, washing carpets, cutting trees, helping the cook cut vegetables, digging, building with mud, straightening the library, etc.

 Over the years, some volunteers have also taught photography, helped students with independent study projects, helped them put on plays or make videos (in English, Hindi or Ladakhi), taught us new games or exercises, done an art, music or dance workshop, helped the students in charge of the weekly Campus Times newsletter, coached individual students with the subjects they are preparing for state exams, etc.